finddx/FINDCov19TrackerData/README.md

 ## Aggregation

-When aggregating over periods or groups, we apply the following principles:
+When aggregating over periods and/or groups, we apply the following principles in turn:

-**Aggregation over period**: If data is missing during more than 25% of the most recent observations, the period is considered incomplete, no aggregated value is computed.
+**1. Aggregation over period**: If data is missing during more than 25% of the most recent observations, the period is considered incomplete, no aggregated value is computed.

-**Aggregation over group**: Groups aggregations use all the countries for which data is available.
+**2, Aggregation over group**: Groups aggregations use all the countries for which data is available.
 If a ratio is computed (e.g., per capita measures, positivity rate), we only consider observations that have values both for the nominator and the denominator.
 E.g., to calculate tests per capita for a continent, a country is only used if it reports both test and population data.

+When we aggregate both over period and group, we do period aggregation first and group aggregation second.

-The [codebook](https://github.com/finddx/shinyfind/blob/main/inst/codebook/codebook_extended.csv) provides a detailed description of how each variable is calculated.
+The [codebook](https://github.com/finddx/shinyfind/blob/main/inst/codebook/codebook_extended.csv) provides a detailed description of how these two steps look for each variable.

 ## Workflow Description